coditori/highly-skilled-job-offers/README.md

 Find a colleague or friend and have a mock interview with her/him
 ## 7- The Interview itself
 Companies have different structures some will start with a personal human resource interview and some will drop you an online assignment first, but there are usually three main parts:
+#### 7-0 General tips
+.
+Try to not speak fast (not so slowly also, but you should record your own voice and listen to that) .
+Use simple verbs and explain technical things as simply as possible .
+Listen carefully and if you did not get the question ask them to explain it
 #### 7-1 Introduction call
 Try to have a structure when you introduce yourself (introduction can be around 5 mins), I will suggest this structure but you are free to use it or not (this is based on my experience):
 - About yourself: Companies can see your professional life on your CV and here you can give a good overview of yourself!
 Start with your name/age and where are you living right now, why you moved to their country if you relocated before (why you like it), and your hobbies (2 mins)